by Mog,Justin M — last modified Feb 17, 2014 04:39 PM

 Projects at UofL include:

-2. The new M. Krista Loyd Sky Garden atop the College of Business Equine Addition, a 942-square-foot area of pre-vegetated sedum mat with 4”-6” fill material installed in 2012;
+2. The new M. Krista Loyd Sky Garden atop the College of Business Equine Addition, is a 942-square-foot area of pre-vegetated sedum mat with 4”-6” fill material installed in 2012;

 3. An accessible roof patio planted with sedums and a vegetable garden atop the Early Learning Center at Family Scholar House, at the northwest corner of Belknap Campus; and